-- Increase the number of jurisdictions with an enabling ordinance increasing the age of purchase of a tobacco product to 21. - Increase the number of jurisdictions with a zoning ordinance prohibiting sales near youth-populated areas. - Advance tobacco-free policies and reduce the social acceptability of tobacco use among Oklahomans. - Strengthen public and private policies to counter tobacco industry marketing tactics to reduce marketing to young adults. - Enact key public policy measures to increase the prices on tobacco products. - Reduce youth access to tobacco by ensuring compliance with the law by increasing retail education and compliance visits. - Leverage resources to support the modernization of the tobacco purchase, use, or possession laws. - Encourage the implementation of comprehensive tobacco retailers, which include e-cigarette licensing. - Educate the public about the sale of flavored tobacco products, including menthol.
+- Increase the number of jurisdictions with an enabling ordinance increasing the age of purchase of a tobacco product to 21. - Increase the number of jurisdictions with a zoning ordinance prohibiting sales near youth-populated areas. - Advance tobacco-free policies and reduce the social acceptability of tobacco use among Oklahomans. - Strengthen public and private policies to counter tobacco industry marketing tactics to reduce marketing to young adults. - Enact key public policy measures to increase the prices on tobacco products. - Reduce youth access to tobacco by ensuring compliance with the law by coordinating retailer compliance inspections. - Leverage resources to support the modernization of the tobacco purchase, use, or possession laws. - Encourage the proposal of comprehensive tobacco retailer licensing to include e-cigarette licensing. - Educate the public about the sale of flavored tobacco products, including menthol.

-Target Outcomes
+Target Outcomes Prevention